lewisojile/ruby-gem-sample/README.md

 ## Build locally
 - Run the command: 'bundle install --deployment'
 - NB: Command requires a .gemspec manifest in the projects root
+- Also run 'bundle exec rake install' to install this gem onto your local machine (requires a RakeFile in the projects root directory)
 - The above command should download all dependencies into ./vendor/bundle directory

 ## Locate dependencies